 - Star Trek:

 - Played with in Warhammer 40,000.
 While the Imperium's ruling body is often quite inefficient, it's unclear whether an empire spanning half the galaxy could be any more efficient under a less brutal and oppressive regime.
-What is clear is that whenever anyone tries to revert to a more benign, fair, and all around humane form of government on even a single planet, the resulting lenience allows either Chaos or Genestealer cults to spread unchecked across entire solar systems.
+What is clear is that whenever anyone tries to revert to a more benign, fair, and all-around humane form of government on even a single planet, the resulting lenience allows either Chaos or Genestealer cults to spread unchecked across entire solar systems.
 So while the Imperium may be somewhat inefficient when it comes to logistics—arguably more due to its sheer size than its system of government—it is brutally efficient when it comes to squashing the cults that threaten its existence.
 Examples of the Interex, Craftworld Eldar, and Exodite Eldar show that it might not be such a necessity.
 Imperium's tendency to choose the most grimdark solution for every problem bitten them on more than one occasion.
 Also, Codex explicitly states that the only faction susceptible to large-scale Genestealer infestations is Imperium.

 - Urinetown: Resident Corrupt Corporate Executive Caldwell B. Cladwell rations the dwindling water supply so tightly that private toilets are banned, public toilets are taxed, and public urination is illegal, and punishable by death.
 However, his draconian policies do keep the water running, and at the end, when the angry masses depose him and his more benevolent daughter abolishes the taxes, the river quickly dries up and the city is left without water—as Officer Lockstock helpfully points out to the audience.